How to Use This Calculator

 Choose the calendar month when conception is believed to have occurred.
 This is crucial for the Chinese lunar chart.

-The calculator will display the predicted gender based on the Chinese Lunar Calendar chart, along with an accuracy note.
+The calculator will display the predicted gender based on the Chinese Lunar Calendar chart.
+Check the 'Prediction Insights' for additional context on your results.

 Example Calculation